HTTP API

 The

-is malformed, has an invalid signature, or is expired. -
+reset_tokenis malformed, has an invalid signature, or is expired. -

 Internal server error during the password update process.